Why the nephrologist sees it first — the cardio-renal-metabolic axis

 The biggest revolution in preventive medicine over the past five years was not a surgery, was not an isolated drug.
 It was a reorganization: understanding that heart, kidney, and metabolism are not three separate systems — they are a single system, with a single inflammatory root and a single therapeutic axis.

 The technical name is the cardio-renal-metabolic axis, formalized by the American Heart Association in 2023 in a statement by Ndumele and colleagues.
-What it organizes, in practice, is the perception that chronic kidney disease rarely begins in the kidney.
+What it organizes, in practice, is the recognition that chronic kidney disease rarely begins in the kidney.
 It begins in long-standing metabolic inflammation, in poorly controlled hypertension, in silent hyperinsulinemia, in subclinical endothelial dysfunction.

 And the kidney, by a simple physiologic feature — extremely high-precision filtration over a delicate vascular bed — usually signals first.
 Microalbuminuria, slow decline of estimated glomerular filtration rate, loss of functional reserve.
 Signs that appear ten or fifteen years before the severe picture.
+When I coordinated the nephrology residency at Santa Casa de Londrina, I observed it again and again — the kidney was almost always the first to confess.

-That is why the nephrologist, when trained to look at the silent window, sees it first.
+That is why I think the nephrologist, when trained to look at the silent window, sees it first.
 The test most frequently ordered — kidney function — is, paradoxically, one of the best early markers of systemic disease.

 The pharmacological landmarks of the last decade confirm the axis in clinical practice.
 SGLT2 inhibitors came first: DAPA-CKD (Heerspink, NEJM 2020) showed reduction in chronic kidney disease progression and cardiovascular death with dapagliflozin even in non-diabetic patients.
 EMPA-KIDNEY (NEJM 2023) confirmed the effect in a broader cohort.
 Finerenone, in FIDELIO-DKD (Bakris, NEJM 2020), demonstrated a reduction in renal and cardiovascular events in type-2 diabetes with nephropathy.
 More recently, FLOW (Perkovic, NEJM 2024) brought semaglutide into the game: a 24% reduction in the composite renal-cardiovascular endpoint in patients with T2D and CKD.